determined-ai/determined/docs/reference/experiment-config-reference.rst

       example with various configuration options

-      This sample contains comments that explain the purpose of sections and options without needing to refer back to the documentation.
+      This sample contains comments that explain the purpose of various options.

       .. code:: yaml